 "If someone asks me what cloud computing is, I try not to get bogged down by definitions.
 I tell them that, simply put, cloud computing is a better way to run your business!” – Marc Benioff, Founder, CEO, and Chairman of Salesforce.

-Clouds today are so much more than bringers of rain and pleasant weather.
-All over the IT world for the last decade, the cloud has been a very important and massive part of technology.
+All over the IT world for the last decade, the cloud computing has been a very important and substantial part of technology.
 Cloud computing is one of the defining IT technologies amongst technologies such as Artificial Intelligence and Machine Learning, Internet of Things, Robotic Process Automation, Augmented Reality/Virtual Reality.
-We’ve all heard about the cloud, and it is likely most of us use the cloud in one way or the other at a personal level – be it Dropbox or iCloud services (such as iCloud email sync).
-The true power of the cloud is at the enterprise level, and that is what is truly fascinating!
-As of 2018, the cloud services industry was worth a massive $182.4 billion!
-As per estimates, Gartner Forecasts Public Cloud Services in the Middle East and North Africa to Grow 21% in 2020 (Source: Gartner Press Release February 2020)
+We have all heard about the cloud, and it is likely most of us use the cloud in one way or the other at a personal level – be it Dropbox or iCloud services (such as iCloud email sync) but have not realized.
+The true power of the cloud is at the enterprise level, and that is what truly fascinating!
+The global cloud computing market size was worth a massive $371.4 billion in 2020 and is expected to grow by $832.1 billion by 2025.

-Cloud computing is the delivery of computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the Internet (“the cloud”) to offer faster innovation, flexible resources, and economies of scale.
-You typically pay only for cloud services you use, helping lower your operating costs, run your infrastructure more efficiently and scale as your business needs change.”
-(Source: Microsoft Azure).
+Cloud computing is the delivery of computing services — including servers, storage, databases, networking, software, analytics, and intelligence — over the Internet (“the cloud”) to offer faster innovation, flexible resources, and economies of scale.
+You typically pay only for cloud services you use, helping lower your operating costs, run your infrastructure more efficiently and scale as your business needs change.

 Some public cloud examples include those offered by Amazon, Microsoft, or Google.
 These companies provide both services and infrastructure, which are shared by all customers.
-Public clouds typically have massive amounts of available space, which translates into easy scalability.
+Public clouds typically have massive amounts of available space, good data upload speed, higher bandwidth, which translates into easy scalability.
 A public cloud is often recommended for software development and collaborative projects.
-Companies can design their applications to be portable so that a project that’s tested in the public cloud can be moved to the private cloud for production.
+Companies can design their applications to be portable so that a project that is tested in the public cloud can be moved to the private cloud for production.
 Most cloud providers package their computing resources as part of a service.
 Public cloud examples range from access to a completely virtualized infrastructure that provides little more than raw processing power and storage (Infrastructure as a Service, or IaaS) to specialized software programs that are easy to implement and use (Software as a Service, or SaaS).

 The primary advantage of a hybrid cloud model is its ability to provide the scalable computing power of a public cloud with the security and control of a private cloud.
 Data can be stored safely behind the firewalls and encryption protocols of the private cloud, then moved securely into a public cloud environment when needed.
 This is especially helpful in the age of big data analytics when industries like healthcare must adhere to strict data privacy regulations while also using sophisticated algorithms powered by artificial intelligence (AI) to derive actionable insights from huge masses of unstructured data.